 Marvel villians aren't suppose to be threatening.
 Marvel villians are suppose to be funny

 Green Goblin, Doc Ock, Sandman, Harry..., all four are incredible villians with character development and great motivations.
-I can't get enough of them, and even Venom was pretty cool.
+I can't get enough of them, and even Venom was pretty cool, even if he was wasted.
 With TASM..., Lizard?
 His motivations make no sense.
 Harry?
-Hates Spidey for no reason.
+A spoiled brat.
 Rhino?
-What even is he?
-Electro was fine, I mean he was a bit of an emotional villain but he pales in comparision to the Raimi villians
+So embarassing?
+Electro was the best from the reboots, but even then, he could've been so much better.

 They chose the most iconic and well known spiderman villains for these movies, the new ones aside from electro are just the villains who they can make more realistic, especially Rhino or based on how he was in the movie, Rhino-Tron, Sony, when you choose which villains you use choose the ones who would be really cool to see, not just ones that are easy to make more realistic